x21L/TerminalCalculator/README.md

 4.   modulo
 5.   pythagoras (calculate the hypotenuse c).
 You can take a look [here](https://de.wikipedia.org/wiki/Satz_des_Pythagoras).

-Of course you can add more :smile:
+Of course, you can add more :smile:

 >**NOTE:** Please pay attention to a clean style &#x2192; do not repeat yourself.
 >